Would You plant a garden in this wasteland?

 As the people of God, we are a people of longing.
 And what a privilege it is to be so incredibly and uniquely familiar with the feeling of longing.
 To have a deep understanding that we were made for more than this.
 And to look forward and be reminded that even if our deepest desires are not fulfilled on this side of heaven, one day they will be, a hundred times over.
 One day, all of your longings, both big and small and everything in between, will be wholly and perfectly satisfied.
 In the words of singer-songwriter Chris Renzema, “we will dance on disappointment in a world made new.”
 Amen to that.

 If any of these words resonated with you and you would like to chat or talk further, I would be more than happy to meet you for a real coffee date.
 None of us were made to walk alone and I know specifically that if you’re walking this road, it can sometimes get lonely.
 So don’t ever hesitate to reach out, even just with a prayer request.
-And I don’t say this because I feel like I need to.
-Genuinely, it would be my privilege to walk alongside you.
+It would be my privilege to walk alongside you.

 And if you made it this far, thank you for reading. 🙂